Risks of Neck Lift Surgery

 It can also help to avoid any alcohol or too much caffeine.
 Plus, you’ll definitely want to NOT smoke as you heal, for best healing results.
 Smoking can increase your surgical risks and healing time, including leaving you more prone to wound breakdowns and more visible scarring as well as infections or even more serious complications – so if you want surgery, quit smoking well in advance of your surgery.

 But you still shouldn’t expect rapid results.
-You will need to allow your body to heal and recovery, and be gentle with yourself and follow all of your Specialist’s Post-Op instructions.
+You will need to allow your body to heal and recover, and be gentle with yourself and follow all of your Specialist’s Post-Op instructions.

 In general, as you heal: